 - Select Advanced Editor (2) from the ribbon and insert your Dynamics 365 Sales instance’s URL just like above into Source = line (3).

 Now you are ready to work with your data!
-The Power BI Desktop application has a lot more flexibility with how your data is presented and gives you clearer insights into how the template works and how it pulls data from your CRM.
-Spend some time examining all the tables and entities Microsoft has provided for you, and in my next blog, I'll share some tweaks you might consider making to the report to help your business make the most out of it.
+The Power BI Desktop application has more flexibility with how your data is presented and gives you clearer insights into how the template uses your CRM data.
+Spend some time examining all the tables and entities Microsoft provides, and in my next blog, I'll share some tweaks you might consider making to help your business make the most out of it.